wren-lang/wren/doc/site/modules/io/stdin.markdown

 Returns the byte value as a number or `null` if stdin is closed.

+Note that output is not automatically flushed when calling this.
+If you want to display a prompt before reading input, you'll want to call `Stdout.flush()` after printing the prompt.

 ### **readLine**()

 Reads one line of input from stdin.
 Blocks the current fiber until a full line of input has been received.

 Returns the string of input or `null` if stdin is closed.

+Note that output is not automatically flushed when calling this.
+If you want to display a prompt before reading input, you'll want to call `Stdout.flush()` after printing the prompt.